JobaerChowdhury/jobaerchowdhury.github.io/_posts/2019-06-06-stack-overflow-survey-bangladesh.md

     <div class="caption">Figure-8.3: Job seekers stability</div>
 </div>

-So it seems among active job seekers, half of them switched their job not more than 2 years ago.
+And among active job seekers, half of them switched their job not more than 2 years ago.
 Maybe they haven't found their dream company yet, or maybe job seeking is also a hobby for some.

+<div class="spacer"></div>

-# Miscellaneous status
+# Miscellaneous stats

 ## Social media use